-THE AMERICAN SOCIALIST MOVEMENT 1897-1912, by Ira Kip nis.
+MOVEMENT 1897-1912, by Ira Kipnjs.
 Cloth, \$5.50.

-ROOTS OF AMERICAN COM-MUNISM, by Theodore Draper Traces the party from its origin up to its emergence from the un derground in 1923.
+REASON AND REVOLUTION. by ROOTS OF AMERICAN COM-Herbert Marcuse.
+Hegel and the MUNISM, by Theodore Draper rise of social theory.
+Paper, \$2.45.
+Traces the party from its origin up to its emergence from the un-derground in 1923.
 Cloth, \$5.95.
+BLACK MOSES, by Cronon, Biography of Marcus Garvey.
+Paper, AMERICAN COMMUNISM AND

-AMERICAN COMMUNISM AND SOVIET RUSSIA, by Theodore Draper.
-Second volume of the his tory of the Communist party.
-Be gins with 1923.
-Well documented Cloth, \$7.50.
+SOVIET RUSSIA, by Theodore Draper.
+Second volume of the his-NEW LIGHT ON THE MOST ANCIENT EAST, by V. Gordon tory of the Communist party.
+Be-Childe.
+Paper, \$1.95. gins with 1923.
+Well documented

+THE GOLDEN BOUGH, by Sir Cloth. \$7.50. lames Frazer.
+The classic work about the myths, religions, magical

-FIDEL CASTRO, by Jules Dubois.
-Written when American propagandists sought to woo Castro by flattery, the book contains interesting material, including quotations from documents.
-Dubois, new a rabid Castro-hater and a prom inent figure in the counter-revolu tionary camp, dumped his book.
+bois.
+Written when American propand ritual practices of our ancesagandists sought to woo Castro by tors.
+Paper, \$2.50.
+Cloth, \$3.95. flattery, the book contains inter-THE LETTERS OF SACCO AND esting material, including quota-VANZETTI, edited by Marion D. Frankfurter and Gardner Jackson.

+tions from documents.
+Dubois, new a rabid Castro-hater and a prominent figure in the counter-revolu-THE ECONOMIC INTERPRETAtionary camp, dumped his book TION OF THE CONSTITUTION OF THE UNITED STATES, by Charles

-Cloth, special while they last \$.59 RURAL CUBA, by Lowry Nelson
+Cloth, special while they last \$.59 RURAL CUBA, by Lowry Nelson.
+Highly recommended for back-

-CUBA - ANATOMY OF A REV-

 OLUTION, by Leo Huberman and

-Paul M. Sweezy, A thought-provok
+Paul M. Sweezy.
+A thought-provok

 ing report by the editors of the

 Monthly Review after a first-hand

 study of the tremendous accomp

-STRIDE TOWARD FREEDOM

 THE PROPHET UNARMED, by

 Isaac Deutscher.
 A powerful study

 of Trotsky in the years 1921-1929

 and the struggle against the rise

 of the Stalinist bureaucracy.
 Cloth.